-TWITTY: Yeah.
-A couple - a couple of things.
+Lt.
+Gen. TWITTY.
+Yes.
+A couple of things.
 Again, he seeks to intimidate his neighbors.
 So the way you intimidate them is you fly in the air, you invade Lithuania's air space, and you intimidate them.
 The other thing that I will tell you, if you take a look at his flight patterns and so forth, it is my assessment that they're probing our response time.
-They're looking to see how just how capable the U.S. and NATO are in terms of deterring and defending Russian capability.
+They're looking to see how-just how capable the U.S. and NATO are in terms of deterring and defending Russian capability.
 So they've taken the opportunity to assess us as they do these particular operations.

-LONG: Well, when then - if you take Georgia, take Crimea.
-I was in Ukraine shortly - I mean, it was when Putin said he didn't have any troops there.
+Mr. Long.
+Well, when then-if you take Georgia, take Crimea.
+I was in Ukraine shortly-I mean, it was when Putin said he didn't have any troops there.
 The body bags were coming from training exercises, so that's how early in that I was there.
 But when you see those type of things that happen, and there's no real response, doesn't that embolden Vladimir Putin to do more of these aggressive acts, so to speak?

-TWITTY: It could.
+Lt.
+Gen. TWITTY.
+It could.
 The difference, as you know, Ukraine, non-NATO partner, but a partner.